-As pet owners, we all know that regular visits to the vet are important.
-Depending on the age and health of your pets, your vet may even be one of your best friends!
-If you’ve had animals in your life for any length of time, you have probably experienced a health scare, an event where your pet is suspected of having something really serious.
-It’s happened at least once or twice with each of our pets, and it’s always frightening.
+As pet owners, we all know that regular visits to the vet are important, and depending on the age and health of your pets, your vet may even be one of your best friends!
+If you’ve had animals in your life for any length of time, you have probably experienced a “health scare” — an event where one of your pets is suspected of having or maybe has been diagnosed with something really serious.
+It’s happened at least once or twice with each of our pets and it’s always frightening.

-I remember our first scare with our dog Sally.
-We got Sally as an eight-week-old pup and she was a little bundle of chocolate Lab goodness.
-She was our first dog as a couple, our “Sweet Sally Brown."
-We went to a vet close to our home in Los Feliz, California.
-We had frequent but typical puppy vet visits -- vaccinations, a bee sting, diarrhea, nothing too serious or scary.
-Then one day when she was about six months old, she developed a slight cough and seemed a little off her game, tired and sluggish, not her normal bouncy puppy self.
+I remember our first ‘scare’ with our dog Sally.
+We got Sally as an 8 week old pup and she was a little bundle of chocolate lab goodness.
+She was our first dog as a couple and was our “Sweet Sally Brown”.
+We went to a vet close to our home in Los Feliz, CA. We had frequent (we were new parents after all), but typical puppy vet visits – vaccinations, a bee sting, diarrhea, nothing too serious or scary.
+Then, one day when she was about 6 months old, she developed a slight cough and seemed a little off her game, tired & sluggish, not her normal bouncy puppy self.
 We got her right in to the vet for an exam.
 The vet looked her over and suggested a chest X-ray.
 We agreed.

 After what seemed like much too long, the vet returned looking grim.
-She asked us if Sally had been given her heartworm medicine.
-Our reaction was, huh?
-We told him no, nobody had ever told us she needed it.
-Although we were both from the East Coast where heartworm is prevalent, and we each had dogs before, it had never been brought to our attention here in California, so we didn’t think much about it.
-It’s carried by mosquitoes and there are few mosquitoes here, so how could she get it?
+She asked us if Sally had been given her heart worm medicine.
+Our reaction was huh?
+We admitted that no, we had never been told she needed it.
+Although we were both from the east coast where heart worm is prevalent and had each had dogs before, it had never been brought to our attention here in California, so we didn’t think much about it.
+It’s carried by mosquitoes and there’s no mosquitoes here, so how could she get it?

-“I think she may have heartworm," the vet said.
-My heart sank, tears welled up in my eyes -- I knew that heartworm was a very serious illness, especially in a dog so young.
+“I think she may have heart worm” the vet says.
+My heart sank, tears welled up in my eyes – I knew that heart worm was a very serious illness, especially in a dog so young.
 We just got her, we couldn’t lose her!
-We’re a little frantic, and to be honest a little pissed off that the vets never warned us that she needed heartworm medicine.
+We’re a little frantic, and to be honest a little pissed off that the vets never warned us that she needed heart worm medicine.

-At the time, a heartworm diagnosis was made through a blood test, which had to be sent to the lab, so we had to wait 24-plus hours for our results.
-It was the most agonizing 24 hours of my life.
+At the time, a heart worm diagnosis was made through a blood test that had to be sent to the lab, so we had to wait 24+ hours for our results.
+It was the most agonizing 24 hour period of my life.
 We were both so in love with our sweet Sally, we couldn’t imagine our life without her.

-Luckily, the test came back negative, she didn’t have heartworm -- and since then she has never missed another heartworm dose.
-I also lost faith in that vet and changed vets shortly after that, but I learned a few valuable lessons from this experience: First, I made sure all my dogs have their heartworm medicine.
-Second, I learned that YOU have to be your dog's advocate, you can’t rely on the doctors to do what’s right or to tell you everything you need to know.
+Luckily, the test came back negative, she didn’t have heart worm…but she never missed another heart worm dose.
+I also lost faith in that vet and changed vets shortly after that.
+I learned a few valuable lessons from this experience – first and foremost, I made sure our dogs have their heart worm medicine.
+And secondly, I learned that just as with your own health or the health of loved ones, YOU have to be their advocate, you can’t rely on the doctors to do what’s right, or to tell you everything you need to know.
 You must educate yourself in order to care properly for the pets in your life, and that means reading, asking questions and making sure you are comfortable with the answers.
-(Using Google to diagnose is not a good idea, but that’s a whole separate article.)
+(Using Google to diagnose is not a good idea…but that’s a whole separate article).

-Over the years, we’ve lost three pets, including Sally, to old age.
-We nursed them through many and varied illnesses, ranging from orthopedic surgeries to glaucoma to simple vomiting and diarrhea to the worst -- bone cancer.
-It never gets easier, and I don’t think you are ever really prepared to handle bad news.
+Over the years, we’ve lost 3 pets (including Sally) to old age.
+We nursed them through many and varied illnesses ranging from orthopedic surgeries to glaucoma to simple vomiting & diarrhea to the worst – bone cancer.
+It never gets easier and I don’t think you are ever really prepared to handle bad news.
 I find that armed with credible information about alternatives helps calm the anxiety, but it’s still a frightening event.

 How about you?
-Do you have a health-scare story to share?
+Do you have ‘health scare’ story to share?
 Tell us how you handled it.
 What did you learn from it?
 What can the rest of us learn from it?